skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 JMX Exporter can run in either of two modes - as a Java agent that is injected into the application you want to monitor or as a standalone process that connects to the JMX ports we have exposed.
 There are some benefits in running it as an injected Java agent as this does expose additional CPU and memory metrics and is easier to configure for some applications.
 However, we generally prefer to run it as a standalone process because this allows us to reconfigure the exporter without restarting the application and it is safer to not inject code into a production application.

 Because Prometheus recommend not running JMX Exporter as a separate service, there is limited documentation around actually doing this.
 At Sky Betting and Gaming we have a Chef recipe that installs, configures and runs the service on a server.
-For everyone else, you need to build the JMX Exporter code to generate `jmx_prometheus_server.jar` and then run it with:
+For everyone else, you need to clone and build the JMX Exporter code from GitHub to generate `jmx_prometheus_server.jar` and then run it with:

 ```
 java -jar jmx_prometheus_server.jar jmx_exporter.yaml